nhselect/step1-training/content/platform-roles/overview.md

 Multiple delegates can perform each role (for example, your Trust can have multiple Assessors) and, in some instances, a delegate may require more than one admin role (for example, both Centre Manager and Educator/Manager).

-Delegates performing admin roles will need tgo be promoted within the platform (Centre Managers can promote delegates to any role and Educator/managers can only promote delegates to the Assessor role).
+Delegates performing admin roles will need to be promoted within the platform (Centre Managers can promote delegates to any role and Educator/managers can only promote delegates to the Assessor role).

 Once promoted, each role has access to specific applications within the platform: